balena-io/docs/pages/learn/develop/runtime.md

 * Host mode allows a service to use all host network interfaces.
 * Bridge mode uses a user-defined bridge network interface, to which service containers are connected.

 Any service that uses host networking does not have to define ports for traffic ingress, and a service can bind to all interfaces of the host.
-Single container fleets always use host networking.
+Single container releases always use host networking.

 In contrast to host networking, bridge networks isolate all services from the host, requiring services to explicitly define open ports to allow traffic from the host to be passed to them (all outgoing traffic is permitted).
-By default, multicontainer fleets use a bridge network.
+By default, multicontainer releases use a bridge network.

-### Single container fleets
+### Single container

-Single container fleets always use host networking, allowing them to bind to any of the host's network interfaces.
-If security and sandboxing are required for either privilege level or to ensure self-contained networking, then a multicontainer fleet should be used, even if only a single service is required.
+Single container releases always use host networking, allowing them to bind to any of the host's network interfaces.
+If security and sandboxing are required for either privilege level or to ensure self-contained networking, then a multicontainer release should be created, even if only a single service is required.

-### Multicontainer fleets
+### Multicontainer

-Multicontainer fleets use a user-defined bridge network by default.
+Multicontainer releases use a user-defined bridge network by default.
 No ports are exposed to the host and must be explicitly enabled through the `ports` [keyword][network-ports].
 Services on the same bridge network have access to all other services' ports.

 The following [sample multicontainer][multicontainer] `docker-compose.yml` file allows incoming traffic on port 80 to the `proxy` service, but the `frontend` and `data` services are isolated from the host and only accessible via the bridge network, which all services are connected to.